Phil1999/SimpleTextEditor/README.md

 - Qt 5.15 or later
 - C++17 compatible compiler
 - Visual Studio 2019 or later (for Windows development)
+- Package manager of choice (I use vcpkg).

 ### Building the Project